-Enterprise architecture — or EA for short — has seen its fair share of ups and downs over its 30-year history.
-It is a discipline that has been criticised for being unmalleable and stuck in the past, but it is currently in the midst of a major renaissance.
+Enterprise Architecture (EA) has seen its fair share of ups and downs over its 30-year history.
+It is a discipline that has been criticized for being unmalleable and stuck in the past, but it is currently in the midst of a major renaissance.
 Propelled by both internal and external dynamics, EA has been forced to evolve, and in doing so has found new ways to provide business value.

 “EA has been forced to evolve, and in doing so has found new ways to provide business value”